NoshinTahsin/Component-Based-Bookshop-Application/README.md

 Requires Interface: The “requires” interface specifies the services that other components in the system must provide if a component is to operate correctly.
 If these services are not available, then the component will not work.
 The check_inventory() method from the ClassLibraryInventory component, acts as a Required interface for the ClassLibraryShopManager component.
 Whenever an order needs to be confirmed, the method check_inventory() is required and invoked to check if the ordered item exists in the inventory.

+This is how the solution explorer for the ClassLibraryShopManager component looks like after adding the ClassLibraryInventory.dll file in it.

 ![image](https://user-images.githubusercontent.com/35559870/151668944-02dbe4b1-5b08-4bcd-bd83-75af9e4fbcb0.png)

 # Demonstration of Reusability